joshbegley/nyt-latest/README.md

 `The National Association of Realtors has agreed to change its policies to settle several lawsuits brought by home sellers — a move that could reduce commissions.`\
 https://nytimes.com/2024/03/16/realestate/buy-sell-house.html

-**Gunman at Large After Fatally Shooting 3 in Pennsylvania Township, Police Say**\
+**3 People Fatally Shot in Two Pennsylvania Township Homes, Police Say**\
-`The authorities warned residents in Falls Township, Pa., on Saturday morning to shelter in place and urged some public venues to close.`\
+`The authorities lifted a shelter-in-place directive in Falls Township, Pa., on Saturday after the gunman fled and was tracked to Trenton, N.J.`\
 https://nytimes.com/2024/03/16/us/falls-township-pa-shooting.html

 **The Tinge of Stained Glass**\